Outreach banner image

 Requirements for BRD vs BRD testing are:

-• federal GOM shrimp permit and fishing in federal waters
+• Fishing in federal waters

-• four-rig vessel
+• Four-rig vessel

 • Active safety sticker